 In this case, Manhattan Judge Gloria Sosa-Linter wrote that being the biological parent “does not give (Altman) an automatic priority over the adoptive parent.”
 Judge Sosa-Linter found that Scollar was the more responsible parent and looked out for the child’s best interests, while Altman, a successful and busy television producer, acted more like a friend or sister than a responsible parent.

 There are general issues that come up in any custody dispute and criteria that judges look for to determine whether an individual has been responsible in their parental role.
 These are some of the key points that distinguished Scollar as a responsible parent:

 Custodial disputes can be one of the hardest parts of any family separation.
 It gets even thornier for same-sex couples, as many of the family law issues are new to courts.
-If you have questions regarding your own situation, call the Law Offices of Randy S. Margulis and Associates for a free consultation.
+If you have questions regarding your own situation, call the Law Offices of Randy S. Margulis for a free consultation.

 As a Buffalo divorce lawyer for 25 years, I have devoted myself to solving the problems that affect families throughout the Buffalo metropolitan area and Western New York.
 As a family law attorney, I make it my goal to create a partnership of trust with my clients.
 People put their trust in me to handle cases that can potentially have a long-lasting impact on not only their lives, but the lives of their family as well.